 Want to get more information from us?
 Are you looking for an outlet to share your ideas or praise a team for a great accomplishment?... follow us on Twitter, YouTube and Instagram.
 Click one of the icons...

-Lacrosse is a major thread in the fabric of Brampton's, and indeed Canada's heritage, with records indicating that the game has been played in our community since the 1860's.
-Brampton Minor Lacrosse has grown to become one of the largest Lacrosse associations in Canada.
-We offer recreational and representative Lacrosse programs in Box Lacrosse, Field Lacrosse and Girl's Field Lacrosse to children aged 4 to 20.
+Lacrosse is a major thread in the fabric of Brampton's, and indeed Canada's heritage, with records indicating that the game has been played in our community since the 1860's; making it the oldest minor lacrosse association in North America.
+We offer recreational and representative Lacrosse programs in Box Lacrosse, Field Lacrosse for both boys and girls ages 3 to 20.

-It is one of the goals of the Brampton Minor Lacrosse Association to...
+The Mission of the Brampton Minor Lacrosse Association is to...

 The Brampton Sport Alliance (B.S.A.) provides a voice for youth sports groups and a forum for these groups to share solutions to common problems and challenges facing volunteer-based youth sport organizations.
 The B.S.A. represents 22 affiliated minor sport organizations.

 The primary goal of youth sports in the City of Brampton is to help youth find success in sport, which makes them feel valued and wanted.
 Every child can be successful in one sport or another.